mooreds/docs-1/references/connectors/zoom-documentation.md

 ## account_plan_base_update

-Update a base plan for a sub account <aside>Can only update a base plan for the sub account which is a paid account and paid by master account</aside>
+Update a base plan for a sub account Can only update a base plan for the sub account which is a paid account and paid by master account

 <details><summary>Parameters</summary>